Content Cannibalization: The Silent Traffic Killer

 The Negative Impact of Content Cannibalization

 Your website’s performance can suffer several adverse impacts due to keyword cannibalization.
 It can reduce the authority of your pages, waste Google’s crawl budget, and create a poor user experience.
+Duplicate pages can also dilute the ranking power of each page, making it harder for search engines to identify the primary version of your content.
 Each of these factors can significantly impact your search engine rankings and overall site performance.

 Reduced Page Authority